DDI-TU-Dresden/thonny-wiki/Windows.rst

 Using Thonny on Windows
 ================================

 Thonny is supported on Windows Vista and later (7, 8, 10).
-If you need to use it on XP, then Python 3.4 and Thonny `separately <SeparateInstall>`_.
+If you need to use it on XP, then install Python 3.4 and Thonny `separately <SeparateInstall>`_.

 Installing